 57. Authorisation of endorsed midwives

-(1) In this regulation —

-Prescribing Formulary means the Prescribing Formulary for Eligible Midwives with a Scheduled Medicines Endorsement published by the Nursing and Midwifery Board of Australia.
+(1) For the purposes of section 25(1)(b), a medicine that is a Schedule 2 or 3 poison is a medicine that an endorsed midwife, acting in the lawful practice of their profession, may supply.

-(2) For the purposes of section 25(1)(b), a medicine listed in the Prescribing Formulary is a medicine that an endorsed midwife may —
+(2) For the purposes of section 25(1)(b), a medicine that is a Schedule 4 or 8 poison is a medicine that an endorsed midwife, acting in the lawful practice of their profession, may —

 (a) administer; or